Ranking races and classes by intelligence or ‘merit’ from Plato to Jensen.

 - Three 50-minute sessions each week for a total of 39.
 Four are tutorials on preparation of essays, essay performance and reviews of the paper at mid-term and at the close.
 The remainder are lectures, but class participation introduces a tutorial element.

-Flynn, J. R. (2016).
-Homage to political philosophy: The good society from Plato to the present.
-Cambridge Scholars Press.
+- Flynn, James R. Homage to Political Philosophy: The Good Society from Plato to the Present

 - Graduate Attributes Emphasised